Skip to Content

 Curious why the ‘Little Tunnel’ is named as such?
 At 489, the Adra Tunnel was the longest tunnel on the KVR and is located just 13km further up the track from the Little Tunnel (towards Chute Lake and Kelowna).

-If you have a bike, the Adra Tunnel is a 26km return ride from the Little Tunnel.
+When it is open, the Adra Tunnel is a 26km return bike ride from the Little Tunnel.

 The easiest route on foot (if you don’t mind a short drive on a rough, gravel road) is: